bartoszgabiga/exercises/README.md

 - Create **PR** (*pull request*) to master branch with your changes.

 ##### Tips
+- You can learn what is git here: [Learn Git in 20 Minutes](https://www.youtube.com/watch?v=Y9XZQO1n_7c)
 - Use icons: 'glyphicon-star' and 'glyphicon-star-empty':

 ![stars](images/stars.png)